-- To get your gtk version using the terminal in Linux type: pkg-config --modversion gtk+-2.0 and pkg-config --modversion gtk+-3.0
+- To get your gtk version using the terminal in Linux type: pkg-config --modversion gtk+-2.0 or pkg-config --modversion gtk+-3.0

 - List your operating system and version.

-- List weather your using Ubuntu, Windows, MacOS, ect. and the revision, I.E. Ubuntu Natty, Ubuntu Precise, Windows XP, Windows 7.
+- List whether you are using Ubuntu, Windows, MacOS, ect. and the revision, I.E. Ubuntu Natty, Ubuntu Precise, Windows XP, Windows 7.
 There can be differences in the way things are done in GTK, especially for Windows.